A generalized matrix-valued Allen--Cahn model and its numerical solution: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present several numerical examples to verify the convergence, MBP preservation, and energy dissipation of the arbitrarily high-order rescaled ETDRK$r$ schemes for the generalized matrix-valued Allen--Cahn equation.
 The tests include the vector-valued case $(m_1,m_2)=(2,1)$ and two matrix-valued cases $(m_1,m_2)=(2,2)$ and $(3,2)$.
 For the vector-valued cases, we visualize the evolution of the vector field.
 For the matrix-valued cases, we simulate the evolution of the matrix field and its interface, defined as the zero-level set of its determinant.
+We also include a fully three-dimensional matrix-valued simulation to examine the behavior of the proposed schemes on a spatially three-dimensional domain.
 The products of matrix exponents with vectors are implemented by the fast Fourier transform.

 We recall that our theoretical analysis of the rescaled ETDRK$r$ schemes establishes discrete energy dissipation under a time-step restriction $\tau_{\max,r}=\frac{1}{10\kappa}\min_{1\le j\le r-1}\frac{\sigma_{\min}(V_j)}{j}$ for $r\geq 3$ (see Theorem \ref{thm:energy}).
 In the numerical experiments, we do not explicitly enforce this constraint and also report results for relatively large time steps.
 In all tests, it can be observed that the discrete energy always decays monotonically, indicating that the theoretical time-step bound is a sufficient but not necessary condition and is unlikely to be optimal.